OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

       taskpane: "./src/taskpane/taskpane.js",
       commands: "./src/commands/commands.js",
       dialog: "./src/settings/dialog.js"
-    }
+    },
     ```

-2. Locate the `plugins` array within the `config` object and these two new objects to the end of that array.
+2. Locate the `plugins` array within the `config` object and add these two new objects to the end of that array.

     ```js
     new HtmlWebpackPlugin({